 MANAL ISMAIL, GAC Chair: In 30 seconds.

 GEMMA CAROLILLO (EC): So three things.
 First of all, it's a ...
 ICANN seeking advice from the Data Protection Board.
-We are an independent body, the Commission from the Data Protection Board.
-So in a way we can facilitate the discussion, but we are, of course we are -- the Data Protection Board is no way under influence from European Commission.
+We are an independent body, the facilitate the discussion, but we are, of course we are -- the Data